SDXorg/pysd/docs/index.rst

 PySD translates :doc:`Vensim <structure/vensim_translation>` or
 :doc:`XMILE <structure/xmile_translation>` model files into Python modules, and provides methods to modify, simulate, and observe those translated models.
-The translation is done throught an intermediate :doc:`Abstract Synatax Tree representation <structure/structure_index>`, which makes it possible to add builders in other languages in a simpler way
+The translation is done through an intermediate :doc:`Abstract Syntax Tree representation <structure/structure_index>`, which makes it possible to add builders in other languages in a simpler way

 Why create a new SD simulation engine?